amoghpj/amoghpj.github.io/readinglist.md

 **Non fiction**
 - 2022
   - Which of us are Aryans?
 Rethinking the concept of our origins - *Romila Thapar, Michael Witzel, Jaya Menon, Kai Friese, Razib Khan*
+  - The Mathematics of Gods and the Algorithms of Men - *Paolo Zellini*

 - 2021
   - [A Dominant Character: The Radical Science and Restless Politics of J. B. S. Haldane](https://www.amazon.com/Dominant-Character-Radical-Restless-Politics/dp/0393634248/) - *Samanth Subramanian*